open-telemetry/opentelemetry-collector-contrib/processor/metricstransformprocessor/README.md

         label_set: [labels...]
         # aggregation_type defines how data points will be aggregated; if action is aggregate_labels or aggregate_label_values, aggregation_type is required
         aggregation_type: {sum, mean, min, max}
+        # scale specifies the scalar to apply to values
+        scale: <scalar>
         # value_actions contain a list of operations that will be performed on the selected label
         value_actions:
             # value specifies the value to operate on